JVR has done a national analysis of jury awards for spinal nerve with disc damage.

-What I think jumps off the page at you is the difference in the probability range.
-The difference in the two numbers is the low number is the 25th percentile, and the higher number is the 75th percentile.
-There are so many reasons a case ultimately has the value that it does.
+I think the difference in the probability range jumps off the page at you.
+The difference between the two numbers is the low number is the 25th percentile, and the higher number is the 75th percentile.
+There are so many reasons a case ultimately has the value it does.
 But the single biggest value driver, and I flush this out more here, is whether there are preexisting symptoms that might lead a jury to believe that one of the contributing causes is something other than the traumatic event that is the subject of the lawsuit or claim.
-This is even more important than the age of the victim we talked about above.
+This is even more important than the victim’s age we discussed above.

-If you have a herniated disc case with MRI or CT-scan that shows definitively that the accident caused the injury, and the injuries are significant, you likely have a case that will have a great value.
-Sometimes, these are “policy cases” which means the case’s value is whatever you can find in insurance coverage in the case.
+If you have a herniated disc case with MRI or CT scan that shows definitively that the accident caused the injury and the injuries are significant, you likely have a case that will have a great value.
+Sometimes, these are “policy cases,” meaning the case’s value is whatever you can find in insurance coverage.

-If you have a case where the radiology reports how preexisting injury or, worse, you had documented problems with the same disc you now complain was injured in the accident; you have a larger problem.
+If you have a case where the radiology reports how preexisting injury or, worse, you had documented problems with the same disc you now complain was injured in the accident; you have a more significant problem.
 Is it one that can be solved?
-The answer is a big “it depends” on a lot of factors.
+The answer is a big “it depends” on many factors.
 Some of these cases go past that 75th percentile rung on the probability range because they had a credible plaintiff and doctors who could articulate why the accident is the primary cause of the victim’s problems.
 But if the jury suspects that you already had this injury, and now you are trying to bundle up all of your problems and put them at the doorstep of the motor vehicle collision or other traumatic accident, you will have a tough hill to climb.